-Pope Sixtus V Peretti was the one who made Castro Pretorio really prestigious by building the Via Felice (corresponding to the present Via de Pretis and Via delle Quattro Fontane) and repairing the Acquedotto Felice.
+Pope Sixtus V Peretti was the one who made Castro Pretorio really prestigious by constructing the Via Felice (corresponding to the present Via de Pretis and Via delle Quattro Fontane) and repairing the Acquedotto Felice.
 The water brought into the area via this aqueduct was called Acqua Felice.
 When Pope Sixtus was still a little boy who wanted to become a football player instead of a mere pope he was called Felice, by the way.
 The Felice Aqueduct ended at the Piazza San Bernardo.

-The presence of the central station has made Castro Pretorio into a very important neighborhood.
+The presence of the central station has made Castro Pretorio into a very important neighbourhood.
 Like station areas everywhere there is a multitude of cheap (and not so cheap) hotels, hostels and bed and breakfasts.

 On the bus square in front of Termini, the Piazza dei Cinquecento, some ruins of the Servian Agger can still be seen.
 An agger is a defensive wall, constructed from dug up earth.
-The stone wall around it was therefore both a defense and a way of keeping the earth in place.
+The stone wall around it was therefore both a defence and a way of keeping the earth in place.